 Last week we went to a talk about bear safety by Dr. Tom Smith.
 Dr. Smith is the expert in human/bear conflicts—grizzly, black, and polar.
-He is also a friend and someone my husband and I work with in our roles at Polar Bears International (PBI).
+He is also a friend and someone my husband and I work within our roles at Polar Bears International (PBI).

-The talk was sponsored by PBI and we went mostly to support Tom and his work.
+The talk was sponsored by PBI and we mainly went to support Tom and his work.
 I thought I was pretty well versed on what to do when encountering a grizzly bear.
 Turns out, didn’t know as much as I thought I did.

 I have never run into a grizzly on the trail.
 We’ve seen them from the car or road, and I’ve followed their tracks.
 I’ve had my fair share of black bear encounters, but while they can be just as dangerous, they don’t seem as scary.
 And I’ve been lucky to see lots of polar bears in the wild…from the safety of a Tundra Buggy.

-I think we haven’t run into grizzlies because we are so “bear aware.”
-We make noise when entering areas that would be hard to spot bears, we hang our food, and keep a clean camp.
+I think we haven’t run into grizzlies because we are so “bear-aware.”
+We make noise when entering areas that would be hard to spot bears, we hang our food and keep a clean camp.

-Here’s Tom’s rules, after years of research on what works and what doesn’t, for hiking in bear country.
+Here are Tom’s rules, after years of research on what works and what doesn’t, for hiking in bear country.

 1. Never enter bear country without a deterrent.